Mariussgal/12th_man_app/README.md

 # 12th Man App

-Decentralized crowdfunding platform for football clubs built on Chiliz blockchain, empowering fans to support their teams while earning returns.
+Decentralized crowdlending platform for football clubs built on Chiliz blockchain, empowering fans to support their teams while earning returns.

 ## Description

 ### What Is It?

-12th Man App is a Web3 crowdfunding platform that connects football fans with their favorite clubs through decentralized lending.
+12th Man App is a Web3 crowdlending platform that connects football fans with their favorite clubs through decentralized lending.
 Fans can directly fund their clubs' projects and campaigns in exchange of attractive interest rates, creating a sustainable financing model that benefits both supporters and teams.

-It works like a **decentralized investment platform** where fans become the **12th on the field** by providing financial support to help their clubs achieve their goals.
+It works like a **decentralized investment platform** where fans become the **12th man on the field** by providing financial support to help their clubs achieve their goals.

 ### How It Works (Conceptually)